rsg-iik/Flight_fare_App/README.md

-# Flight_fare_App
+# Flight_fare_prediction_app

-I have deployed this project on Heroku to predict the flight fare using Random Forest algorithm
+I have deployed this end to end Machine Learning project on Heroku to predict the flight ticket price using Flask web API

 The web app can be accessed by following URL: